 It is by far & away the most expensive green gemstone and has been highly valued for over 5000 years.
 Whilst it is a hard stone (7.5/8 on MOHS scale) thus making it suitable for cutting and fashioning into jewellery, it is incredibly rare to find a flawless emerald and has a tendency to be brittle.

 Experts are often highly suspicious of apparently flawless stones as they are likely to have been enhanced or synthesised (man-made).
 It’s an accepted part of post lapidary work to treat emeralds with oil, which strengthens them and lessens the naturally occurring, surface reaching cracks or inclusions.

-Emeralds are gem quality specimens of the beryl mineral family and it is trace amounts of chromium that give it its green colouration.
-Some beryl contains vanadium which also gives a green colour but vanadium based green beryl is not recognised in the UK as proper emerald.
+Emeralds are gem quality specimens of the beryl mineral family a mineral species that includes aquamarine and it is trace amounts of chromium that give it its bluish green to dark green colouration.
+Some beryl contains vanadium which also gives a green colour but vanadium based green beryl is not recognised here in the UK as proper emerald.

-<Random factoid time> The most expensive emerald ever is known as the ‘Bahia‘, valued at over £230 million!
+The most expensive emerald ever is known as the Bahia valued at over £230 million.

 It has also long been the symbol of hope.
 It is considered by many to be the stone of prophecy and for some the emerald acts as a tranquilliser for a troubled mind.
 The power of the Emerald is highest at the full moon.

 Some cultures thought emerald would heal any disease of the eye; the emerald would be placed in a container of water overnight and the water would be poured on the eyes the next day….probably not something we suggest you try at home!